Prince Harry & Meghan Markle Buy 100 Hand-Knit ‘Archie’ Beanies As They Support Charity In Son’s Name

 Prince Harry posed for an adorable photo with his son ahead of news that he and his wife Meghan Markle purchased 100 hats in their little boy’s name for a charitable cause.

-In a new Instagram share, the Duke of Sussex and his son, Archie Harrison Mountbatten-Windsor, were pictured in a throwback photo posted by the New Zealand based Make Give Live as the organization gave thanks to the famous family for their support.
+In a new Instagram share, the Duke of Sussex and his son, Archie Harrison Mountbatten-Windsor, were pictured in a throwback photo posted by the New Zealand-based Make Give Live as the organization gave thanks to the famous family for their support.

 In the pic, Harry held his 1-year-old son as they stood by a body of water.
-The father-son duo wore knit hats, but Archie’s was much cuter as it came adorned with pompoms on each side.
+The father-son duo wore knit hats, but Archie’s was much cuter, as it came adorned with pompoms on each side.
 Archie’s $49 Make Give Live hat is called the CocoBear beanie.

-In the caption, the agency revealed that the royal couple wrote to them just before the holidays to order 100 of the beanies to donate to Archie’ Kiwi Friends, which is a charity for children in need in New Zealand.
+In the caption, the agency revealed that the royal couple wrote to them just before the holidays to order 100 of the beanies to donate to Archie’s Kiwi Friends, which is a charity for children in need in New Zealand.
 Because the company has a “buy one-give one” mantra, that meant 200 beanies were actually donated in Archie’s name.
-A thank you was also issued to New Zealand Prime Minister Jacinda Ardern for relaying a message of thanks and a Merry Christmas to the royal couple.
+A thank you was also issued to New Zealand Prime Minister Jacinda Ardern for relaying the company’s message of thanks and a Merry Christmas to the royal couple.

 In the comments section, followers were thrilled by the heartwarming holiday gesture.